Mizzou-3d-Spine/Mizzou-3d-Spine/README.md

 # Troubleshooting/FAQ’s

-### Can I organize my sterEOS  files whatever I want?
+### Can I put all my sterEOS files in one folder?

 No. The sterEOS Advanced Spine Workflow files must be organized in a specified structure.
 This structure is how the **Mizzou 3D SPineE** will recognize the patient or participant ID's and visit date to correctly merge the assessment files.
 As noted in our publication, the time required to reconfigure and/or resave sterEOS files using this structure is minimal but is a necessary step to successfully aggregate the data in a consistent format.
-See [here](#Step-1-sterEOS-Advanced-Spine-Workflow-File-Preparation) for the details and follow the instructions in the tutorial videos [Step 1: Organizing Your sterEOS Advanced Spine Workflow Files](https://youtu.be/9gb7o3fIZZo).
+See the [Step 1: sterEOS Advanced Spine Workflow File Preparatio](#Step-1-sterEOS-Advanced-Spine-Workflow-File-Preparation) section for more details and follow the instructions in the tutorial videos [Step 1: Organizing Your sterEOS Advanced Spine Workflow Files](https://youtu.be/9gb7o3fIZZo).

-### I can’t find the download file (*.R* file).
+### I can’t find the download files (*Function.R* and *Mizzou 3D SPinE.R* files).

 Navigate to your downloads folder and search there.
 If the **Mizzou 3D SPineE** is not located there, return to the GitHub site and retry downloading.
 Ensure you don’t have any pop-up blockers inhibiting the download.

 ### When I run the program, I get some error messages and no output is created.
 This can mean one of two things.
 First, double check that you **ONLY** have sterEOS files in the input folder and check that you have organized **ALL** sterEOS files following the instructions in the tutorial videos [Step 1: Organizing Your sterEOS Advanced Spine Workflow Files](https://youtu.be/9gb7o3fIZZo).
-Even one mistake in the file structure will prevent the **Mizzou 3D SPineE** from working.
+Even one mistake in the file structure will prevent **Mizzou 3D SPineE** from working.
 Second, if your input/output directory is not selected properly, the **Mizzou 3D SPineE** won't be able to work.
 Check the tutorial video [Step 3: Running Mizzou 3D SPinE](#Step-3-Running-Mizzou-3D-SPinE) as noted.
 If you still have problems after reading the instructions and watching the tutorial videos, please email the **Mizzou 3D SPineE** administrator at mizzou3dspine@umsystem.edu and we will work with you directly.